 Summary

-Hopefully, you now have a good understanding of the basic principles for good poster design, and the basics of visual communication.
+Hopefully, you now have a good understanding of the basic principles for good poster design, as well as the basics of visual communication.

 So, next time you’re designing a poster, keep these factors in mind.